mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose up -d
 ```

-Check the Docker logs and make sure the node joins the cluster back without problem.
-Only proceed to the next nodes only the if the upgrade succeeds on this node, one node at a time.
+Check the Docker logs and make sure the node joins the cluster back without a problem.
+Only proceed to the next nodes only if the upgrade succeeds on this node, one node at a time.

 ### Major version upgrade

 Upgrading a major version (10.5.x -> 10.6.x) should be handled with care.
-For a best result, make you sure you have upgraded to the latest minor version first, before attempting to upgrade to the new major version.
-For example, if you are running on MariaDB 10.5.5 and would like to upgrade 10.6.1, while the latest 10.5 version is 10.5.17, perform minor version upgrade first to 10.5.17, before attempting to upgrade to 10.6.1.
+For the best result, make sure you have upgraded to the latest minor version first, before attempting to upgrade to the new major version.
+For example, if you are running on MariaDB 10.5.5 and would like to upgrade 10.6.1, while the latest 10.5 version is 10.5.17, perform a minor version upgrade first to 10.5.17, before attempting to upgrade to 10.6.1.

-0) Make sure the MariaDB server have been updated to the latest minor version, and the new major version image is ready.
+0) Make sure the MariaDB servers have been updated to the latest minor version, and the new major version image is ready.

-1) To be safe, stop the applications from writing on the database server because mixing nodes running on a different major version in a cluster could have a side-effect of writeset replication failure due to different Galera API version, different replication checksum, etc.
+1) To be safe, stop the applications from writing on the database server because mixing nodes running on a different major version in a cluster could have a side-effect of writeset replication failure due to different Galera API versions, different replication checksum, etc.

 2) Stop the cluster with `innodb_fast_shutdown=0`: